UEFA Champions League Anthem: Uses

 In the 2013 final at Wembley Stadium, the chorus was played twice.
 In the 2018 and 2019 finals, held in Kyiv and Madrid respectively, the instrumental version of the chorus was played, by 2Cellos (2018) and Asturia Girls (2019), while the 2020 and 2021 finals used the pre-recorded anthem's chorus instead, without any live performances due to the COVID-19 pandemic.
 The 2022 and 2024 finals similarly used a standard pre-recorded version of the anthem.
-In the 2023 final, held in Istanbul, Hungarian pianist Ádám György performed the piano version of the anthem.
+In the 2023 and 2026 finals, held in Istanbul and Budapest respectively, Hungarian pianist Ádám György performed the piano version of the anthem.

 The complete anthem is about three minutes long, and has two short verses and a chorus.
 In addition to the anthem, there is also entrance music, which contains parts of the anthem itself, which is played as teams enter the field.
 The anthem has been released commercially in its original version on iTunes and Spotify with the title of Champions League Theme.
 In 2018, composer Hans Zimmer remixed the anthem with rapper Vince Staples for EA Sports' video game FIFA 19, with it also featuring in the game's reveal trailer.